securityfirst/tent-content/contents_en/travel/borders/beginner/before-you-leave.md

 [Title]: # (Before You Leave)
 [Order]: # (0)

-If travelling, you should first follow the advice outlined in the Preparation lesson.

-This lesson focuses specifically on how to cross borders if travelling for sensitive work or with sensitive information.
-In establishing the potential risk and risk mitigation measures for crossing borders, it is important to establish a few basics about the reasons for, and possible sensitivities of, your trip.
-It is vital to be aware of the nature of the information you will be carrying into and out of the country, and how you will carry it.
+Borders represent the possibility for detention, intimidation, interrogation, and search.

+If you travel with sensitive information or equipment, or to carry out sensitive work, there are steps you can take to mitigate risk.

+## Understand:

+*	The reasons for your trip;
+*	Possible sensitivities of your trip.

+(Learn about risk assessment for travel [preparation](umbrella://lesson/preparation).)

+This may depend on:

+1. The nature of the information you will be carrying;
+2. How you will carry it.

-Sensitive or revealing information you may carry could include:
+## 1. Sensitive information may include:

-*   Data on people at high risk who you are meeting
-*   Travel plans, passwords, access codes
-*   Censored/ banned information
+*   Communications with people you work with or plan to meet;
-*   Organisation sensitive information
+*   Banned information or publications;
-*   Personal information
+*   Financial information or receipts;
-*   Embarrassing/ incriminating information
+*   Embarrassing or incriminating information;
-*   Legal - encryption or data not allowed for export
-*   Receipts
-*   Reports
+*	Itineraries, standard operating procedures, and security protocols.

+(Learn about procedures in travel [preparation](umbrella://lesson/preparation).)

-This information may be stored in/on notebooks, publications, laptops, phones, USBs, CDs, or SD cards.
+## 2. Sensitive information may be stored in:

-Remember:

-*   Only minimal data should be brought with you
+*	Laptops, phones, or other devices;
+*	Remote servers operated by email or cloud storage providers;
-*   Bring a "clean" laptop and phone if possible
+*	Notebooks and publications;
+*	USB stick, portable hard drives, SD card, or CD-ROMs.

+(Learn about identifying and organising information in [backing up](umbrella://lesson/backing-up).)

+# Remember:

+### Only carry information you really need.
+		* Delete non-essential information from devices.
+		* Back up information securely before travel.
+        * Carry sensitive information securely.

-*   Carry sensitive information and electronic equipment in hand luggage, as at least you know If it has been tampered with
+### Carry sensitive information and equipment in hand luggage.
-*   Small, encrypted USB sticks or Micro SD cards can be useful for security and being able to hide sensitive data if necessary.
-See the Protecting Files lesson for advice on how to encrypt files.
-*   Bring a cheap notebook in which you can rip out the pages unnoticed
-*   Tamper proof Scotch tape can be useful for enhancing the security of your equipment, hotel safe, laptop ports etc.
+If sensitive items are with you, you will know if they have been tampered with.

-*   Check pockets, wallet, bags everything before travel
+### Empty pockets, wallet, and bags of non-essential items.
-*   Prepare your story (More in next section)